tensorwerk/hangar-py/docs/design.rst

 ==================================================

 Up to this point, we haven't actually discussed much about how data and records are treated on disk.
-We'll leave an entire walkthrough of the bakend record structure for another tutorial, but let's introduce the basics here, and see how we enable the types of branching and merging operations you might be used to with source code (at largely the same speed!).
+We'll leave an entire walkthrough of the backend record structure for another tutorial, but let's introduce the basics here, and see how we enable the types of branching and merging operations you might be used to with source code (at largely the same speed!).